pru-namikaze/Nastro/README.md

-# NAstro - FrontEnd Application using NASA API
+# NAstro - Frontend Application using NASA API
-NAstro is an angular Application which display data acquired using **NASA's API** in a *Minimilist Fashion*.
+NAstro is an Angular Application which display data acquired using **NASA's API** in a *Minimilist Fashion*.
 The Application can handle 1000 request per hour.

 The Application is hosted at [here](https://pru-namikaze.github.io/Nastro/).

 ## Table of Contents